Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/object-storage.md

 After installation, you can open on your computer **S3 Browser** and see the next interface of this program:
 ![](../../../assets/images/store/8.png?classes=border,shadow)

-To start work with the Cloud Console Object Storage provide your credential information, for this do the following:
+To start work with the Cloud Console Object Storage, provide your credential information, for this do the following:
 - on the main *Navigation Panel* go to *Accounts*, choose **Add new account:**
 ![](../../../assets/images/store/9.png?classes=border,shadow)
 ![](../../../assets/images/store/10.png?classes=border,shadow)